 I hear you.
 That’s why, in this section, I’m going to give you a set of 12 questions you can use to create your podcast outline.

-These questions will help bring out all of that boisterous thoughts inside your head, in a way that will help you get into planning your podcast.
+These questions will help bring out all of those boisterous thoughts inside your head, in a way that will help you get into planning your podcast.

 So let’s begin.